netgrif/petriflow.js/README.md

 `ExportService` class has methods to export your Petriflow objects to an XML file.

 The class can be used to serialize the whole process at once or only parts of it.
-Methods use DOM API to create Petriflow XML file.
+Methods use DOM API to create the Petriflow XML file.

 ##### Export example
 ```javascript